kendru/learn-cljs/content/section-5/lesson-30-capstone-5-notes.md

    text])
 ```

+_ui/common.cljs_

-The link component behaves similarly to the version of the button that performs navigation, but it also adds an `active` class when the current route matches the link's target.
+The link component behaves similar to the button, but it also adds an `active` class when the current route matches the link's target.
 This helps us achieve the typical navigation bar functionality where the current link is highlighted.
 This component relies on two new functions in the `notes.routes` namespace - `get-url` and `matches?`, so let's add them now.

 ```clojure
 ;; ...